jvirico/rc-educative/README.md

 # Educative
-Some place to practive conding skills in Python.
+Some place to practice Kubernetes, coding skills in Python...